-TABS is similar to ADS-B and incorporates some ADS-B elements.
 TABS was developed to support voluntary equipage in aircraft exempt from ADS-B in U.S. Airspace, as it allowed those aircraft to be seen by aircraft equipped with TAS, TCAS I, TCAS II and/or ADS-B IN.
-While TABS meets TSO-C199()1, it does not meet all of the ADS-B nor transponder requirements set in the rules.

 Within New Zealand FIR the use of mode A/C transponders within transponder mandatory special use airspace, as designated under rule Part 71, are used to provide additional visibility outside of controlled airspace.